SlyAquaGuy/immersive-gamemodes/README.md

 ## Recommended Installation
 #### Dependencies
 I recommend my custom-made [Multiversal Vanilla](https://modrinth.com/modpack/multiversalvanilla) modpack for the best experience.
-It's been thoroughly tested and contains as many performance-enhancing mods as possible without conflicts with immersive portals.
+It's been thoroughly tested and contains as many performance-enhancing mods as possible without conflicting with immersive portals.

 [Immersive Portals](https://github.com/iPortalTeam/ImmersivePortalsMod) and [Dimensional Inventories](https://modrinth.com/mod/dimensional-inventories) are the core mods required to add full functionality to the pack.